CRCHD's CURE program and its unique opportunties are given a polished, graphical representation in this exciting new infographic.

 Hispanic Heritage Month

-In September, CRCHD joins the rest of the nation in recognizing Childhood Cancer Awareness Month, Leukemia and Lymphoma Awareness Month, Prostate Cancer Awareness Month, and National Hispanic Heritage Month.
+In October, CRCHD joins the rest of the nation in recognizing Breast Cancer Awareness Month and continues to celebrate Hispanic Heritage Month (Sept 15 – Oct 15).

 Read more about this description of NCI's Fiscal Year 2013 budget proposal and broad research programs that address a wide range of cancers and their underlying biological properties